 The Iberian village of Castell: the sand stops at the cape of sa Cobertera where you can get closer to the archaeological site of Iberian settlers (dating from the 6th century BC to the 2nd century AD), discovered in 1935 during the excavation of the cliffs around la Foradada.
 A fisherman’s hut in the bay.

 A rugged coastline

-The beautiful landscape is the combination of the plains around the river Aubi, the Gavarres mountains and the Mediterranean Sea.
+The beautiful landscape is a combination of the plains around the river Aubi, the Gavarres mountains, and the Mediterranean Sea.
 The Gavarres Mountains are an Area of Outstanding Natural Beauty and representative of the North Mediterranean coastal mountains.

 To get the best panoramic view of the city, you have several options.
-These are our suggestions: Plaça Murada, a natural viewpoint from which you can see the harbour and the main beach.
+These are our suggestions: Plaça Murada, a natural viewpoint from which you can see the harbor and the main beach.
 Writers like Josep Pla and Joan Gomis have enjoyed this place in the past.
-The new pier and breakwater are a popular spot for a stroll.
-Under the beacon at the entrance of the harbour, there are views of the open sea, where you can see the passing ships and see the patient fishermen.
+The new pier and breakwater are popular spots for a stroll.
+Under the beacon at the entrance of the harbor, there are views of the open sea, where you can see the passing ships and see the patient fishermen.

-The lighthouse offers views of the bay, Gavarres Mountains and Ardenya.
+The lighthouse offers views of Palamos Bay, Gavarres Mountains, and Arden.
 The best times to go are at sunset and around 7 a.m. when the boats take to the sea.
 The Pedró district, the highest part of the city, has the ancient architectural remains of the Augustine Monastery, which face east.
 The Windmill, used as an air-raid shelter during the Civil War and reinforced at the top, offers fantastic views over the Aubi River and the town of Sant Joan de Palamós.